aws-samples/modern-time-series-forecasting-on-aws/README.md

 ## Getting started
 To run the notebooks in this project you must use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).

-If you'd lke to create a new domain, you can follow the onboarding [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html) in the Developer Guide or use the provided AWS CloudFormation [template](./cfn-templates/sagemaker-domain.yaml) that creates a SageMaker domain, a user profile, and adds the IAM roles required for executing the provided notebooks.
+If you'd lke to create a new domain, you have two options:
+1. Use the provided AWS CloudFormation [template](./cfn-templates/sagemaker-domain.yaml) that creates a SageMaker domain, a user profile, and adds the IAM roles required for executing the provided notebooks - this is the recommended approach
+1. Follow the onboarding [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html) in the Developer Guide and create a new domain and a user profile via AWS Console

+## Workshop flow
-You can run all notebooks independently and in any order.
+You can run all notebooks independently of each other and in any order.
 We recommend to start with the notebook `lab1_sagemaker_canvas` if you'd like to run the whole workshop.

 ## Datasets